japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ProgressReporter.md

 |===

 [[implementations]]
-NOTE: <<spark-sql-streaming-StreamExecution.md#, StreamExecution>> is the one and only known direct extension of the <<contract, ProgressReporter Contract>> in Spark Structured Streaming.
+[StreamExecution](StreamExecution.md) is the one and only known direct extension of the <<contract, ProgressReporter Contract>> in Spark Structured Streaming.

 [[noDataProgressEventInterval]]
 `ProgressReporter` uses the <<spark-sql-streaming-properties.md#spark.sql.streaming.noDataProgressEventInterval, spark.sql.streaming.noDataProgressEventInterval>> configuration property to control how long to wait between two progress events when there is no data (default: `10000L`) when <<finishTrigger, finishing trigger>>.